Skip to content

 Zizmor zizmor workflow changes, manual No external account or token.

-CI / Docker Release Trivy Docker build and release Enable code scanning to view SARIF results.
+CI / Release Trivy Docker build and release Enable code scanning to view SARIF results.

-CI / releases npm audit --omit=dev --audit-level=high CI and release checks No external account or token.
+CI / npm release npm audit --omit=dev --audit-level=high PR CI and npm publish job No external account or token.

 Action SHA pinning is tracked as a future hardening pass.
 Current workflows use versioned action references so updates stay manageable while the release infrastructure is still young.